Burn – Magicka Dragon Knight PvP Build

 Vampire vs. Mortal

 For this build I recommend playing a mortal.
 The 10% extra recoveries and undeath from being a vampire are nice, but the main reasons against vampirism is that fire hits hard, and many stam classes choose to run dawnbreaker.
-Plus, Reflective Plate is a great choice for those who do not want to run vampirism, so we no longer need to rely on vampirism for getting out of roots and snares.
-I personally choose to go the route of moral and use reflective plate, simply because with the sheer amount of bow users and how hard fire hits, I think vampirism makes you a bit too squishy and susceptible to certain attacks.
-In the end, I think this is personal choice.
-If you want to remain mortal, run Reflective plate.
-If you want to run vampirism, use Elusive Mist.
+Plus, Reflective Plate/Race Against Time is a great choice for those who do not want to run vampirism, so we no longer need to rely on vampirism for getting out of roots and snares.
+I personally choose to go the route of mortal and use reflective plate, simply because with the sheer amount of bow users and how hard fire hits, I think vampirism makes you a bit too squishy and susceptible to certain attacks.

 CHAMPION POINT 810 SETUP